Can a shareholder be less than 18 years old in Singapore?

 3 minute read

-According to the Singapore laws, every incorporated company has to have at least one shareholder.
+According to Singapore law, every incorporated company must have at least one shareholder.
 A shareholder in a company is a company member who has a portion of ownership in the company.

-A shareholder does not necessarily need to be a person and it can be a legal entity too.
+A shareholder does not necessarily need to be a person.
+It can be a legal entity too.

-The key requirement is that this entity or a person has invested a certain amount of money (a share capital) and that is why they (or it) receive a percentage of company shares.
+The key requirement is that this entity or person has invested a certain amount of money (or share capital) and that is why they receive a percentage of company shares.

 Minimum age requirement for shareholders

-Shareholders can be persons or corporations and they can be local or foreign.
+- Shareholders can be persons, or local or foreign corporations.